Table of Contents

 What are Bankruptcy Proceedings and Winding-Up Petitions?

 Bankruptcy proceedings are a formal insolvency procedure.
 They begin with a bankruptcy order against an individual.
 In a bankruptcy process, the debtor’s assets will be seized and divided among all of the creditors.
-This means that you will get your money back because the debtor will have to sell their assets to pay you back.
-However, if there are multiple creditors, then you may not get all of your money back.
-This is because the money will be divided amongst the creditors.
+If there are multiple creditors or the debtor has minimal or no assets, you may not recover all of your money.
+This is because the money will be divided among the creditors.

 Further, some creditors may have priority over others.
 As a result, you should communicate with your debtor to try to understand their financial situation if you are looking to initiate a bankruptcy proceeding through your statutory demand.